nrt2281999/DatabaseQuizApp/README.md

 # DatabaseQuizApp
-This app is mainly designed for nexus 4, api 17.
+This app is mainly designed for Nexus 5X or Android 9 API 28.
 Use this for suitable layout.